|Chosen a TOP 10 maze in America.The Largest Maze in New England.|

 | Howdy Folks,

-The Great Vermont Corn Maze is located on our family's 3rd generation dairy farm in
+The Great Vermont Corn Maze is located on our family's 5th generation family farm in

 North Danville, VT.
-We create an entirely new maze design every year
+We create an entirely new 24 acre maze design every year

 The Great Vermont Corn Maze is a UNIQUE Attraction and, if you've never been,